mikestreety/mikestreety/app/content/blog/2017-10-13-vue-js-using-localstorage-with-the-vuex-store.md

 ---
-title: Vue&#58; Using localStorage with Vuex store
+title: "Vue: Using localStorage with Vuex store"
 date: 2017-10-13
 updated: 2020-06-11
 intro: Using the browser's localStorage we can create a Vue app which has its Vuex store cached.
 This allows the user to navigate away from the app and not lose their preferences.
+permalink: "blog/vue-js-using-localstorage-with-the-vuex-store/"
 tags:
  - Web
  - Javascript